poshjosh/rate-limiter/DEVELOPER_NOTES.md

 ###

-Rather than use annotations: RateLimit and RateLimitGroup, we use classes RateConfig and RateConfigList This is because we source data for rate limiting instructions from both annotations and properties Irrespective of the source, we collect the data using RateConfig and RateConfigList.
+Rather than use annotations: RateLimit and RateLimitGroup, we use classes Rate and RateList This is because we source data for rate limiting instructions from both annotations and properties Irrespective of the source, we collect the data using Rate and RateList.

 ### Misc

 - Our code is tightly coupled to a speicific type of Rate.
 One which comprises of limit and duration.
-  This is visiable in: RateConfig, RateConfigList, AbstractAnnotationProcessor and subclasses etc
+  This is visiable in: Rate, RateList, AbstractAnnotationProcessor and subclasses etc
   * AbstractAnnotationProcessor could have type parameters AnnotationType, GroupAnnotationType
-  * AbstractAnnotationProcessor could use a RateLimit annotation directly, rather than RateConfigList
+  * AbstractAnnotationProcessor could use a RateLimit annotation directly, rather than RateList
   * Could we re-name the RateLimit annotation, or its values from limit, duration to something more generic

   !!Note!!

-  Rather than use annotations: RateLimit and RateLimitGroup, we use classes RateConfig and RateConfigList This is because we source data for rate limiting instructions from both annotations and properties Irrespective of the source, we collect the data using RateConfig and RateConfigList.
+  Rather than use annotations: RateLimit and RateLimitGroup, we use classes Rate and RateList This is because we source data for rate limiting instructions from both annotations and properties Irrespective of the source, we collect the data using Rate and RateList.

 Read